-- 1. Identify the contract with a customer; - 2.
-Identify the performance obligation(s) in the contract; - 3.
-Determine the transaction price; - 4.
-Allocate the transaction price to the performance obligation(s) in the contract; and - 5.
+- 4. Allocate the transaction price to the performance obligation(s) in the contract; and - 5.
 Recognize revenue when or as the Company satisfies the performance obligation(s).

 Revenue from the sale of cannabis is generally recognized when control over the goods has been transferred to the customer.
-Payment for medical sales is typically due prior to shipment.
+Payment for medical sales is typically due prior to shipment for wholesale orders and at point-of-sale for retail orders.
 Payment for wholesale transactions is due within a specified time period as permitted by the underlying agreement and the Company's credit policy upon the transfer of goods to the customer.
 The Company generally satisfies its performance obligation and transfers control to the customer upon delivery and acceptance by the customer.
 Revenue is recorded at the estimated amount of consideration to which the Company expects to be entitled.
 Substantially all of the Company's sales are single performance obligations arrangements for which the transaction price is equivalent to the stated price of the products net of any stated discounts applicable at point of sale.